-The same spirit is adopted in the OpenLB package, in which the basic datastructure is a BlockLattice, which represents a regular array of Cells.
-In each Cell, the q variables for the storage of the discrete velocity distribution functions f_i (i = 0, 1, ..., q - 1) are contiguous in memory.
-This data structure is encapsulated by a higher level, objectoriented layer.
+The same spirit is adopted in the OpenLB package, see Figure 5.1.
+The very basic data structure is called Cell and is orchestrated by a BlockLattice, which represents a regular array of Cells.
+In each Cell, the q variables for the storage of the discrete velocity distribution functions f_i (i=0,1,...,q-1) are contiguous in memory.
+Note, in terms of optimization the cells hold where t{iPop} corresponds to the lattice weights.
+This data structure is encapsulated by a higher level, object-oriented layer.
 The purpose of this layer is to handle groups of BlockLattice, and to build higher level software constructs in a transparent way.
-Those constructs are called SuperLattices.
+Those constructs are called SuperLattice.